 I always look forward to this time of year.
-I love the evening soundtrack the frogs and geckos make after rain, the freshness of air and clarity of light when the clouds clear to reveal the bluest of blue skies, and I adore the dramatic lightening storms that illuminate the darkest of nights.
+I love the evening soundtrack the frogs and geckos make after the rain, the freshness of the air and the clarity of light when the clouds clear to reveal the bluest of blue skies, and I adore the dramatic lightening storms that illuminate the darkest of nights.

 Rainy Season in Cambodia – Why You Need to Visit Cambodia in the Green Season

 Why you need to visit Cambodia and most importantly Siem Reap and Angkor Wat during the rainy season in Cambodia.

 The rainy season in Cambodia is known as the green season because the countryside is clad in lush rice paddies.
 By the end of May, the forests and tropical jungles will be flourishing with plant and birdlife, and the savannah lands that are brown and bone-dry in winter will have never looked greener.